Pinpoint tests of microclimate control (cars from 08.2001)

 No

-FIND and REPAIR short circuit «mass» in the electrical circuit 9-FA45 (brown-blue) or 49S-FA45 (white-blue) between the heater fan motor and the EATC module, using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to ground in the 9-FA45 (BRN/BLUE) or 49S-FA45 (WH/BLUE) circuit between the heater blower motor and the EATC module using the Wiring Diagrams.
+CHECK for proper system operation.

-• Is the heater fan operating at approximately half power?
+• Does the heater fan operate at approximately half power?

 Yes

-CHECK and, if necessary, REPLACE the EATC module.
-CHECK the system is working properly.
+CHECK and if necessary REPLACE the EATC module.
+CHECK that the system is operating correctly.

 No

-REPLACE heater fan.
-CHECK the system is working properly.
+REPLACE the heater blower.
+CHECK the system for proper operation.

-PINPOINT TEST K: INCORRECT FUNCTIONING OF THE AIR RECIRCULATION DAMPER (ONLY VEHICLES WITH EATC)
+PINPOINT TEST K: AIR RECIRCULATION FLAP MALFUNCTIONING (EATC VEHICLES ONLY)

 STATES